rddevitte/grafo-cpp/README.en.md

 # Graph-CPP

 This is a small project of mine from some years ago, in C++ language, which I made while studying about graphs.
-Haven't touched much the source code ever since.

-Basically, the code implements the undirected graph of the pic below, do the visiting of its nodes by breadth- and depth-first search and applies the shortest path algorithm (Dijkstra's algorithm).
+Basically, the code implements the undirected graph of the pic below, do the visiting of its nodes by Breadth- (BFS) and Depth-First Search (DFS) algorithms and applies the Shortest Path Algorithm (aka Dijkstra's Algorithm).

 ![Undirected graph](https://raw.githubusercontent.com/rddevitte/grafo-cpp/master/graph.svg)

-## Compiling
+## Build

-`make` or `make all`
+`make` or `make all` or `make grafo-cpp`

 ## Run